 Citation styles such as MLA, APA, and Chicago/Turabian are much more than just formatting in-text citations and arranging bibliographies.
 When students think about citation styles like MLA, they usually think about how to format their sources in their paper and works cited list.
 However, these styles cover all parts of writing a paper, including researching your sources and displaying results.

 There are thousands of different types of research and writing styles.
 Organizations, such as the American Medical Association, develop their own style so they can have consistency in research methods and publication standards in their field.
-Professionals need a way to easily read and understand research in their fields.
+Professionals need a way to easily read and understand relevant research.

 Citation Styles for Students

-Although style guides are developed for researchers, they are used by students too.
+Although style guides are developed for researchers, students use them too.
 Learning to research and write is an important part of education.
-Middle and high school students learn to use MLA style while APA and Chicago/Turabian style are used in college.
+Middle and high school students learn to use MLA style, while college students start to use APA and Chicago/Turabian styles.
 However, you may use these styles in high school as well.

 Using Core Elements in a Container System

 MLA style is designed to be flexible.
-When you write in the humanities, you may be using paintings, films, and interviews besides print books and articles.
-The focus of MLA is that your reader can track your source to the same place you found it.
+When you write in the humanities, you may use paintings, films, and interviews, in addition to print books and articles.
+The focus of MLA is so your reader can track your source to the same place you found it.
 You may have an interview of a writer published on YouTube but also on another forum.
 Since you don’t know for sure how each was edited, it’s important you include the same source you used in your report.

-As you write your paper, you’ll include direct and in-direct quotations and/or summaries of the sources you consulted for your paper.
+As you write your paper, you’ll include direct and indirect quotations and/or summaries of the sources you consulted for your paper.
 These are included throughout your paper in the form of in-text or parenthetical citations.
-Quotations may be used either as short sentences or a larger block quotation.
+Quotations may be used either as short sentences or as larger block quotations.

 Each citation then links to a full source entry in your works cited page.
-If your teacher wants you to include sources you consulted but didn’t use in your paper, you’ll create a bibliography and title it Works Consulted.
+If your teacher wants you to include sources you consulted but didn’t reference directly in your paper, you’ll create a bibliography and title it Works Consulted.

-As students enter their senior year and plan for college, it’s a good idea to learn editorial styles such as APA and Chicago/Turabian.
+As high school students enter their senior year and plan for college, it’s a good idea to learn editorial styles such as APA and Chicago/Turabian, as well as the MLA format.
 Writing requirements increase in college.
 One of the complaints college instructors have is that their students enter college classes unprepared for college writing.
-Any students who spends time preparing for intense college writing will start out ahead of their peers.
+Any students who spend time preparing for intense college writing will start out ahead of their peers.